- Study at Deakin

 HBS109, HNN114, HNN122

-1 x 2 hour lecture, 1 x 2 hour tutorial per week, 2 weeks clinical practicum
+1 x 2 hour class or equivalent cloud presentation/s, 1 x 2 hour seminar per week, 2 weeks clinical practicum

 This unit is one of four (4) units within the Clinical Studies in Nursing 3 cluster.
 In this unit opportunities will be provided for students to develop knowledge and skill relevant to the promotion of wellness, maintenance, and restoration of health and independence across the continuum of aged care.
 Underpinning concepts of this unit are patient-centred care, evidence-based practice, and quality improvement approaches.
 Students will have opportunity to apply and integrate knowledge and skills learned in this unit and previous units during a two (2) week clinical placement.